What Is A Contingent Offer, And Why Is It Used When Buying A House?

 Low property appraisals are a common reason that mortgages don’t get approved, so the appraisal contingency is a critical part of your contract and shouldn’t be waived.

-A mortgage contingency is a clause in the purchase agreement that states the offer depends on the buyer securing financing to purchase the home.
-This is also known as a financing contingency.
+A mortgage contingency, also known as a financing contingency, is a clause in the purchase agreement that states the offer depends on the buyer securing financing to purchase the home.
 Its primary purpose is to protect both parties by giving the potential buyer the time to obtain their financing.

 If the buyer is unable to secure financing from a bank or mortgage broker, they can back out of the contract and get their earnest money back.
 The seller is protected by this contingency because it ensures they don’t end up with a buyer who can’t purchase the home.